FtZPetruska/Kalb-jr/README.md

 # Kalb-jr

+## Archival notice

+With the bot no longer being used, this repo has been archived.

+Feel free to fork it if you want to use it (and receive dependabot alerts every week).

+---

 Kalb's first child, reborn from its ashes after a fierce battle against Discord's API.

 ## How to run